Carpal Tunnel Decompression – What to expect following surgery

 What To Expect Following Your Operation

 After your surgery your hand will be in a bulky dressing.
 We would encourage you to move your thumb and fingers as much as is comfortable.
 Some degree of discomfort is common but regular paracetamol and ibuprofen are usually excellent painkillers.
-The discomfort usually settles over a few weeks but occasional stabbing pain, scar pain and aching discomfort when gripping objects may persist for 3-4 months.
+The discomfort usually settles over a few weeks but occasional stabbing pain, scar pain and aching discomfort when gripping objects may persist for 3 to 4 months.
 Elevating your hand for the first few days is likely to help keep any swelling and pain to a minimum.

 How To Manage Your Dressings

-Please remove the bandage from your hand 2-3 days after your surgery.
+Please remove the bandage from your hand 2 to 3 days after your surgery.
 There will be a small adhesive plaster covering the wound which can be left in place for up to 10 days.
 Do not worry if the dressing peels away earlier, it does not need replacing.
 Please keep your wound clean and dry for at least 48 hours.
 Try and massage your scar with simple moisturising cream twice daily for at least 6 weeks, starting as soon as possible after your operation.

 Complication and Signs to Look Out For